CG14 SPECIAL EDUCATIONAL NEEDS and DISABILITIES [SEND] POLICY

 Children and young people with special educational needs often have a unique knowledge of their own needs and their views about what sort of help they would like.
 They will be encouraged to contribute to the assessment of their needs, the review and transition process.

 The school website contains details of our policy for special educational needs including the arrangements made for children in our school with special educational needs.

-We encourage parents to make an active contribution to their child’s education and have regular meetings to share the progress of special needs children with their parents.
+We encourage parents or carers, of children with special educational needs, to make an active contribution to their child’s education and we hold regular meetings to share the progress their child has made.
 We inform the parents of any outside intervention, and share the process of decision-making by providing clear information relating to the education of their child.